Greenbelt Plateau Trailhead

 No picnic facilities.

-Bicycles are allowed on the Greenbelt Plateau and Community Ditch Trails.
+Bicycles are allowed on most trails in the area.
 Bicycles may be ridden only on those trails that are posted with the international bicycle symbol.
+Other bike trails on OSMP.

+Learn about bringing your dog to OSMP.
 All dogs must be leashed in the Trailhead Leash Area.
 Dogs are prohibited east of the Greenbelt Plateau Trail.
 Dogs must be on a hand-held leash on the High Plains Trail.
-Dog control requirements vary from trail to trail, so carefully watch for dog regulation signs at trailheads and trail intersections, and check the Dog Regulations by Area page before your trip.
+Dog control requirements vary from trail to trail, so carefully watch for dog regulation signs at trailheads and trail intersections.
 On most other OSMP trails in this area, dogs must be on a hand-held leash at all times unless they meet the voice and sight control standard and display a City of Boulder Voice and Sight tag.
 Dog excrement removal is required by law.

 There is an abundance of raptors, mule deer and coyotes.
 The surrounding land is designated as a grassland management area to protect grassland plant and animal communities.
 Many birds, such as killdeers, meadowlarks and vesper sparrows, nest on the ground here during spring and summer.